 You may also be eligible for a tuition fee or maintenance loan.

 These places are aimed mainly at graduates with three or more years’ work experience and career changers.

 Trainees are employed by the school for the duration of the course.
 The school pays the university tuition fees and the school employs the trainee throughout the training programme, paying them a salary.
-Your salary would be just over £16,000.
-Some schools may pay more for shortage subjects and salaries for Maths, Physics or Computing trainees can be up to £21,000.
+Your salary would be confirmed, but is usually just over £18,000.
+Some schools may pay more for shortage subjects.

 There are tuition fees towards the PGCE element of the qualification.
-For 2017-18 these were £2,000 (2018-19 tbc).
+This fee is between £2,000 - £3,000 and depends on the awarding University.
 School Direct trainees on the salaried route are not eligible for bursaries or scholarships.

 You need Qualified Teacher Status (QTS) to be able to teach in a school in England as a qualified teacher.

-All our Warwick and Worcester University programmes lead to the award of QTS and an additional academic (Postgraduate Certificate in Education - PGCE) qualification with masters credits.
+All our Warwick University programmes lead to the award of QTS and an additional academic (Postgraduate Certificate in Education - PGCE) qualification with masters credits.